Kids Eat in Color is committed to providing informative articles based on scientific evidence.

 You don’t have to waste food, but you do need to keep putting it on the table if you want them to eat it.

-You’ll hear a lot of people try to get kids to eat foods by telling them it’s” good” or ”bad” for them.
-Our educational specialist, psychologist, and dietitians disagree!
-Telling kids food is good or bad doesn’t actually make them any more willing to try the new food.
-Often, it can even make them more picky, not less.
+You’ll hear a lot of people try to get kids to eat or not eat foods by telling them a certain food is “good” or ”bad” for them.
+Our educational specialist, psychologist and dietitians disagree!
+Telling kids food is good or bad doesn’t make them any more willing to try the new food.
+For some kids, it may make them feel worse about themselves based on their food choices.

 Instead, it helps to teach kids what food does in their bodies.
-“Carrots have vitamin A which helps us see in the dark.”
+“Carrots have vitamin A, which helps us see in the dark.”
 Facts like these help kids learn to take care of their bodies, have a good relationship with food, and feed their desire to learn.
+You can give your child interesting phrases with our printables or poster.
 It can also help with picky eating!

 When we use dessert to bribe kids to eat dinner, it makes them think dessert is better and dinner is worse.
 Cookies are amazing, broccoli is gross.